hunteracm/hunteracm.github.io/_posts/2019-07-07-stewartweiss.md

 ---
 layout: post
-title:  "Stewart Weiss"
+title:  "William Gregory Sakas "
 author: board
 categories: [ "Meet the Board" ]
-image: assets/images/stewartweiss.png
+image: assets/images/Sakas.png
 memberprofile: true
 ---

-Stewart Weiss is an associate Professor of computer science and serves as the faculty advisor of Hunter ACM.
+William Sakas is an Associate Professor and Chair, Department of Computer Science, Hunter College Director, and serves as the faculty advisor of Hunter ACM.